biletnam/OnlineJudgeSoftware/README.md

 Just click the Start Server Button.
 Server must be ON before running the Client programme.
-While hosting the contests You will need to click on accept request after client sends the request to host the contest after clicking on managae contest button.
+While hosting the contests You will need to click on accept request after client sends the request to host the contest after clicking on manage contest button.
 -----------------------------------------------------------------------------------------------
 I am trying my best to make this software launch in my college for coding rounds at intra college level.
 Any Suggestions are welcome!!